aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-text-manipulation/replace-text-on-all-pages/_index.md

 You can obtain a temporary license from [here](https://purchase.aspose.com/temporary-license/).
 ### Q: Is there community support available for Aspose.Note?
 Yes, you can find community support on the [Aspose.Note forum](https://forum.aspose.com/c/note/28).
-### Q: Where can I find the official documentation for Aspose.Note for Java?
+### Q: Where can I find the documentation for Aspose.Note for Java?
-The official documentation is available [here](https://reference.aspose.com/note/java/).
+The documentation is available [here](https://reference.aspose.com/note/java/).
 ### Q: Can I purchase Aspose.Note for Java?
 Yes, you can buy Aspose.Note for Java [here](https://purchase.aspose.com/buy).